Wix Stores Review: Our Overall Winner 2023

 In the US, the UK, the Euro Zone, Switzerland, and Brazil, it's possible to use Wix Payments.
 For the US, this charges 2.9% of the order total + $0.30.
 The fees for other countries/currencies vary, ranging from 1.9% of the transaction fee to 2.3%.

 Wix Stores allows your customers to pay using the most common methods.

 Shipping options can be added directly in the settings menu under payment methods.
 There, it's possible to create shipping regions and specify conditions for each.
 You can offer a flat-rate fee, link shipping to the weight or price of the order, or even offer free shipping for a certain amount.

 Should you use an external fulfillment service for storing and shipping your products, you can also add it here and identify which of your products it is responsible for.

-You can also specify whether VAT should be included in your prices, or automatically added at the time of purchase.
+It's possible to specify whether VAT should be included in your prices, or automatically added at the time of purchase.
 Shipping can also be taxed.